-- 1. A candidate who has, over a period of not more than one year for a full-time student, and two years for a part-time student:- - A. gained 120 credits in an approved Programme; and - B. satisfied the Committee of Examiners for that Programme; and - C. satisfied the fee requirements, shall be awarded the degree of M.Litt. or M.Sc. or M.Res., as appropriate.
+- 1. A candidate who has, over a period of not more than one year for a full-time student, and two years for a part-time student:- - A. gained 120 credits in an approved Programme; and - B. satisfied the Committee of Examiners for that Programme; and - C. satisfied the fee requirements;

 - 2. A candidate who has:-

 - A. gained 120 credits in an approved Programme over a period of not more than one year for a full-time student and two years for a part-time student, submitted a dissertation, and satisfied the Committee of Examiners in the assessments for that Programme and in the dissertation; and

-- B. satisfied the fee requirements,
+- B. satisfied the fee requirements;